- Energy Savings Outreach Associate (2 positions) (Download PDF)

 MountainTrue champions healthy forests, clean waters, and resilient communities in Western North Carolina.

 The Forest Keeper service position includes a combination of volunteer recruitment and coordination, on-the-ground stewardship on public lands, education, and data management.
 The position will include opportunities to learn from and network with conservation professionals from a variety of non-profit organizations and government agencies.
 This service position will require frequent travel and work outdoors to provide an opportunity for the Forest Keeper to become more familiar with the Blue Ridge Mountains.
 This service position will be supervised by the Ecologist & Public Lands Director and the Public Lands Field Biologist at MountainTrue, both of whom will provide training, support, and guidance.

 - Outings & Education Coordinator (Download PDF)

-The Outings and Education Coordinator will work to engage citizens in environmental protection in Western North Carolina through outings such as hikes and paddle trips, outreach, and environmental education in both schools and the community.
+The Outings and Education Coordinator will engage MountainTrue members and local residents in environmental protection in Western North Carolina through outings such as hikes and paddle trips, outreach, and environmental education in both schools and the community.
 The Coordinator will also host a variety of educational events including the OLLI Ecology of the Southern Appalachians course and the Wild & Scenic Film Festival.
 The coordinator will support MountainTrue’s racial equity work by creating programming specifically designed to engage communities of color in environmental conservation.
 The activities undertaken by this position will inform, inspire, and connect a broad public to the natural world and its delicate and often threatened ecosystems, thereby increasing general support for conservation efforts in our region.